tu-team/2/doc/articles/IJSE-2014/computational emotional thinking model.md

 #### Neuromodulation to computing system management mapping

 All that was presented above was the description of human thinking process and human emotions in terms of it.
 Only one reference to AI was done to Marvin Minsky "The emotion machine" [emotionmachine].
 Result of neuromodulation is neurotransmitters secretion.
 Roughly we could state that noradrenaline influences overall speed of thinking process, dopamine and serotonin - reward processing and learning.
-To map neurotransmitters influence to computing system management we created the list of computing system management parameters:
+To map neurotransmitters influence to computing system management we created the list of abstract computing system management parameters:

  1. Generic:
    2. CPU power: noradrenaline, dopamine